rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 ## Other considerations

 Some of the tools outlined here have free and fee-based options.
-Depending on your needs or support requirements, you might want to consider the fee-based versions.
+You might want to consider the fee-based versions depending on your needs or support requirements.
 Researching what is out there and making a decision after weighing all of your options is the best policy.

 Purchasing a hardware appliance for many of these options is also possible.
-If you prefer not to hassle with installing and maintaining your own system, there are options available other than those outlined here.
+If you prefer not to hassle with installing and maintaining your own system, options other than those outlined here are available.

 This document uses a `firewalld` firewall. `firewalld` guides are available.
 One that allows someone with knowledge of `iptables` to [transfer what they know to `firewalld` here](../../security/firewalld.md), and one that is a more [dedicated to beginners here](../../security/firewalld-beginners.md).
 You might want to review one of these procedures before you start.